kadariusclemons/portfolio/README.md

 ---

 ## About Me
-I am a motivated and eager-to-learn developer who recently completed CodeCrew's Full-Stack Bootcamp in Memphis.
+Motivated and eager-to-learn developer who recently completed CodeCrew's Full-Stack Bootcamp in Memphis.
-I’m passionate about solving real-world problems with clean, efficient code and building modern web applications.
+Passionate about solving real-world problems with clean, efficient code and building modern web applications.

 ---